 Class Notes is your opportunity to reconnect with classmates and tell them what you've been up to since graduation.
 Submit a note and your update may be included in the next edtion of LINK magazine, your award-winning alumni publication.
-This fall 2018, we're featuring SAIT Trojans alumni in celebration of a new SAIT Trojans Athletics and Recreation logo being launched August 2018.
+The Fall 2018 edition will feature updates from SAIT Trojans alumni in celebration of the new SAIT Trojans Athletics and Recreation logo revealed in August.

 Spring 2018 Class Notes